 To ensure you get the tree you are after, buy early.
 This way you will get the best choice and more importantly you will be able to give your tree the best start for Christmas.

 How?
 Simple.
-We will not only help you pick the right tree for you, but we will also prune to your requirements.
-We will also take a slice off the bottom of the trunk in order to help the tree drink water (treat like cut flowers).
+We will not only help you pick the right tree for you.
+We like to cut a slice off the bottom of the trunk after you choose your tree, this helps the tree drink water which in turn helps with needle retention.
 Once your tree has been netted by us, it will fit into your car more easily.